 Cybersecurity researchers have identified a severe vulnerability in the widely-used Forminator WordPress plugin that could lead to complete website compromise.
-The security flaw, designated as CVE-2025-6463, affects over 600,000 active installations and carries a critical CVSS score of 8.8, making it one of the most dangerous WordPress plugin vulnerabilities discovered this year.
+The security flaw, designated as CVE-2025-6463 (CVSS 8.8), affects over 600,000 active installations.
+The bug was reported to Wordfence by researcher Phat RiO – BlueRock, who received a $8,100 bounty for the discovery.

 Understanding the CVE-2025-6463 Vulnerability